gatsbyjs/gatsby/docs/docs/reference/release-notes/image-migration-guide.md

 #### formats

-Previously, images generated their own type, e.g. jpg, png, etc. You could also generate WebP images when using the appropriate fragment.
+Previously, images generated their own type, e.g. JPG, PNG, etc. You could also generate WebP images when using the appropriate fragment.
 This is now controlled using the `formats` argument.
-This field takes an array, `[AUTO, WEBP]` by default, where "AUTO" means the same format as the source image.`"AVIF"` is now also a valid format.
+This field takes an array, `[AUTO, WEBP]` by default, where `AUTO` means the same format as the source image.`AVIF` is now also a valid format.

 #### Options nested inside objects